dame-cell/100daysofml/README.md

 ## Description

-this is a repository for people who are starting  their journey in machine learning

-One thing   I believe is that in order to fully understand the different algorithms we need to understand not only the fundamental  maths behind it but also code the algo from scratch

-p.s -  I did most of the coding myself so there may be some mistakes here and there but I am open to criticism  and to keep on learning
+This repository is aimed at beginners who are starting their journey in machine learning.
+It provides code implementations from scratch for various machine-learning algorithms.
+The focus is not only on understanding the underlying mathematics but also on coding the algorithms to gain a deeper understanding.

+Please note that while I have made an effort to ensure accuracy, there may be some mistakes in the code.
+I welcome feedback and constructive criticism as I continue to learn and improve. also i did not add linear regression

 ### This repository contains code from scratch  for algorithms such as   :